romamile/introcode/log3_Variations.markdown

 ## Variation through testing

 We know variable, we know functions.
 And now, we are entering the main aspect of computation, the *why* of why is it called computation.
 The `if` keyword!
-What it does is as brilliant as it is simple: it tests for something, and do one thing if it's true (and optionaly another if it's false).
+What it does is as brilliant as it is simple: it tests for something, and do one thing if it's true (and optionally another if it's false).
 This is choice, the basic of artificial reasoning.
 After the if, a condition is tested among parenthesis, and among curly brackets (as with functions), the block of code that is to be executed.
 If you want to do something when something is not valid, then use *else* as done below.
 You can test many things with conditions.
 Equality with *===*, comparison with *<* and *>*... many more that you'll discover another time!

 ```javascript